ICanBoogie/HTTP/README.md

 The **icanboogie/http** package provides a foundation to handle HTTP requests, with representations for requests, request files, responses, and headers.
 The package also lay the foundation of

-The following example is an overview of a request processing:
+The following example is an overview of request processing:

 ```php
 <?php